 Offering over 4,500 seats for study and research, the University Library System includes the University Library and six branch libraries - the Elizabeth Luce Moore Library, the Ch'ien Mu Library, the Wu Chung Multimedia Library, the Li Ping Medical Library, the Architecture Library and the Lee Quo Wei Law Library.

 Computer and Network Facilities

 The learning experience of students at CUHK is made more convenient and enjoyable by state-of-the-art computer facilities and a wide range of services by the Information Technology Services Centre.
 The entire campus, including classrooms, student hostels, teaching blocks, academic and administrative buildings, is connected to the University Campus Backbone Network via high-speed 10 Gigabit or Gigabit Ethernet links.
-Students can enjoy the Wi-Fi service in libraries, classrooms, student canteens, student hostels and most of the public open areas at CUHK and connect to the campus network through commercial broadband service providers using a virtual private network (VPN) connection when they are off campus.
+Students can enjoy the Wi-Fi service in libraries, classrooms, student canteens, student hostels and most student common rooms and indoor communal areas at CUHK and connect to the campus network through commercial broadband service providers using a virtual private network (VPN) connection when they are off campus.
 CUHK operates the Hong Kong Internet Exchange (HKIX), the hub for internet traffic between Hong Kong and overseas.